Dhilip-7/PRODIGY_CS_01/README.md

 Brute-force decryption is a simple way to crack the cipher, showing why key length and complexity matter in Cyber Security.

 About Me
-I’m @dhilip-7, and this is my first task in the PRODIGY Cyber Security track.
+I’m Dhilip, and this is my first task in the PRODIGY Cyber Security track.
 I had fun building this and learning how encryption ties into protecting data.
 More to come as I dive deeper into Cyber Security!